juxor/afaq/markdown/secF3.md

 So, to conclude.
 Both the history and current practice of capitalism shows that there can be no harmony of interests in an unequal society.
 Anyone who claims otherwise has not been paying attention.

+[‹ F.2 What do "anarcho"-capitalists mean by freedom?](/afaq/secF2.html "Go to
+previous page" ) [up](/afaq/secFcon.html "Go to parent page" ) [F.4 What is
+the right-"libertarian" position on private property? ›](/afaq/secF4.html "Go to next page" )